-The other day someone asked me if I thought California’s Governor would declare we’re no longer in a drought.
+The other day someone asked me if I thought California’s Governor would declare that we are no longer in a drought.
 And if so, would I continue to focus on creating low-water gardens.

-While I’m rejoicing with all the rain that we’ve had, with our overflowing reservoirs and abundant snow-pack (as is every other gardener in the state), the question caught me by surprise.
+While I’m rejoicing with all the rain that we’ve had, the question caught me by surprise.

 Of course, I’m going to continue with my low-water designs!
 For me, gardening with the drought in mind is a way of life.

 The fact remains that we live in a summer-dry climate where water should always be viewed as a precious resource.
 So I’ll continue doing my happy dance with every drop of water that falls, knowing full well that dry days will always be lurking around the corner.